puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

-The classification is currently only supported by running `puppet apply` during the bootstrapping process of the created instances and can be done with the `ecn_classes` parameter that utilizes [External Node Classifiers](http://docs.puppetlabs.com/guides/external_nodes.html) or by passing in the contents of a manifest file with the `manifest` parameter.
+The classification is currently only supported by running `puppet apply` during the bootstrapping process of the created instances and can be done with the `enc_classes` parameter that utilizes [External Node Classifiers](http://docs.puppetlabs.com/guides/external_nodes.html) or by passing in the contents of a manifest file with the `manifest` parameter.
-If *both* parameters are specified, both will be applied to the instance with ECN first followed by the manifest file.
+If *both* parameters are specified, both will be applied to the instance with ENC first followed by the manifest file.

 Classification is specified with the following gce_instance parameters: